Tell us about your background!

 What do you have lined up for next year?

-2018 has been exciting with Madrid opening and spaces in Napa Valley and Williamsburg.
+2018 has been exciting with Madrid opening a space in Napa Valley.
 2019 will be just as exciting with another space opening hopefully and more amazing shows that cement our position in the art world as one of the striving galleries.
 I’ll let myself be surprised, but the best is coming.